-- d) Standards related to selection of occupations and training is documented and supported by identifiable demand in the local labor market or consultation with local employers, labor organizations, the State Workforce Innovation Board (SWIB), or other workforce development partners. - e) Certain occupations will be excluded if a lack of employment opportunities exists as substantiated by job orders or other labor market data; or provides no reasonable expectation of permanent employment.
+- a) Firm-specific retraining to meet the firm's current staffing needs; - b) OJT or training in a public, area vocational school; - 403 c) Apprenticeship: - d) Standards related to selection of occupations and training is documented and supported by identifiable demand in the local labor market or consultation with local employers, labor organizations, the State Workforce Innovation Board (SWIB), or other workforce development partners. - e) Certain occupations will be excluded if a lack of employment opportunities exists as substantiated by job orders or other labor market data; or provides no reasonable expectation of permanent employment.